Help put an end to overheated schools

 Dear NYSUT member:

-During June, July or August, we need your help to gather data about this problem.
-We are asking k-12 and college members across the state to record their (class)room temperatures for a two week period.
-This data will be combined with additional data to be gathered in winter months next year to develop a report and recommendations on addressing overheated classrooms.
+We need your help to gather data about this problem.
+We are asking k-12 and college members across the state to record their (class) room temperatures for a two week period.
+This data will be combined to develop a report and recommendations on addressing overheated classrooms.

 The downloadable “Room Temperature Record” log on this web page has space for you or your students to track classrooms temperatures and the times that they were recorded.
 Here are the instructions:

-- record the temperatures twice a day, in the morning in the evening
+- record the temperatures twice a day, in the morning in the afternoon

-- please record the temperatures for two weeks in June, July or August 2016 (consecutive or nonconsecutive)
+- please record the temperatures for two weeks (consecutive or nonconsecutive)